 Finally, we can create an application in TalkJS and then view the imported data.
 You can also go to your TalkJS dashboard and navigate to Activity → Conversation History and then select the newly created conversation.
 It shows you the users and chats in a TalkJS-style UI.

 In our sample application, we are going to add their user IDs and names to set them up quickly.
 When using it in production, you can use the TalkJS APIs to retrieve users, conversations, messages, etc. There are three available UI modes for TalkJS.
 One is the inbox, the second is the chatbox and the last one is the popup widget.
-You can read more about them here.
+To learn more check out the UI modes docs.
 We are using the chatbox widget in this example.
 You can read the Getting Started section to quickly set up your app in TalkJS.
 Then copy the code below in your script file to retrieve the conversation we exported from Sendbird.

 Talk.ready.then(function () {